-- Use the extension, called Page Builder plugin.
-It allows you to build pages by dragging and dropping modules wherever you want directly on the site.
+- Use the plugin, called Page Builder plugin.
+It allows you to build pages by dragging and dropping modules wherever you want directly on the website.
 Small disadvantage: you will need a theme and will not be able to intervene on the header and footer, but only on the content area.
-This plugin works on pages, articles and your other custom post types (custom content types).
+This plugin works on pages, posts and your other custom post types (custom content types).

 - Use the Beaver Builder theme.
-Delivered with its child theme, it allows you to build a page from A to Z, by coupling it with the house extension (it is impossible to acquire the theme alone).
+Delivered with its child theme, it allows you to build a page from A to Z, by coupling it with the in-house plugin (it is impossible to acquire the theme alone).
 To do so, you'll have to pay a price, one of the main drawbacks of Beaver Builder.
-I'll come back to that at the end of this article.
+I'll come back to that at the end of this post.

 A large choice of templates, but smaller than the competition

 In total, you can choose from 56 templates in the premium version.
-They can be found in the “Template” section of the extension.
+They can be found in the “Template” section of the plugin.
 This section is divided into two parts:

-- Landing pages.
-These are ready-to-use pages for different types of activities (sports, catering, online business, photos, luxury, music etc.).
+- Landing pages: ready-to-use pages for different types of activities (sports, catering, online business, photos, luxury, music etc.).

 In the end, the choice is quite large, but smaller than with two of Beaver Builder's main competitors.
 Visual Composer, for example, offers more than 80 templates for free download.